dwatteau/scummtr/FAQ.md

 ### When a sentence is too long, the game doesn't display it properly

-*Maniac Mansion*, *Zak McKracken* and *Indiana Jones and the Last Crusade* force you to handle the newline placement by yourself, otherwise the text will just be truncated.
+Maniac Mansion, Zak and Indy3 force you to handle the newline placement by yourself, otherwise the text will just be truncated.

-For example, in *Zak*:
+For example, in Zak:

 ```
 You don't have the Blue Crystal.\001Come back when you have it.